 - Still often need to tow a car for sightseeing and errands

-- Gas can be expensive with average typically under 8 MPG
+- Gas can be expensive with an average of 6 to 10 mpg

 - Difficult and/or expensive to store because of size